matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 thus becomes:

-1. Encode the session key to be backed up as a JSON object using the SessionData.
+1. Encode the session key to be backed up as a JSON object using the `SessionData`.
-2. Generate an ephemeral curve25519 key, and perform an ECDH with the ephemeral key and the backup’s public key to generate a shared secret.
+2. Generate an ephemeral Curve25519 key, and perform an ECDH with the ephemeral key and the backup’s public key to generate a shared secret.
 The public half of the ephemeral key, encoded using unpadded base64, becomes the `ephemeral` property of the `session_data`.